 - Non-fungible tokens (NFTs) are unique digital assets that are generally used to represent works of art and collectibles.

-- A recent NFT boom attention has seen many individual NFTs sell for upwards of $1M each, with one selling for close to $70 million.
+- Many individual NFTs have sold for upwards of $1M each, with one selling for close to $70 million.

 Non-fungible tokens, or, are changing the way we think about art—and investors are starting to take notice.

 In the last year, NFTs have shot to the forefront of the crypto space.
 The cryptographically-unique tokens make it possible to create real-world scarcity for digital objects, and artists have seized on the opportunity presented by the technology.

 The NFT market exploded in 2021, generating some $25 billion worth of trading volume, and the momentum hasn’t slowed so far this year.
 This list collects the 15 priciest single-NFT sales to date (in U.S. dollars), ranging from Beeple’s single-edition pieces to an array of avatars—all of which have happened over the last year, as of this writing.

 Check back often, as we’ll be updating this list with new entries as even more jaw-dropping NFT sales make headlines.

 1. Everydays: The First 5000 Days: $69.3 Million